-5.01 OFFICERS

-(a) Officers must be ordinary or life members.
-They shall be elected by Council at each annual general meeting, and comprise:
+5.01 OFFICERS.
+Officers of the Association must be serving or life members.
+They shall be elected or renewed by Council at each annual general meeting, and comprise:

-- (a) a president;

 - (b) three (3) vice-presidents, one each from

 - (1) the Atlantic provinces and Quebec;

-- (2) Ontario; and
+- (2) Ontario; and,

 - (3) the Prairie provinces and British Columbia;

 - (c) a secretary;

-- (d) a treasurer; and

-- (e) an assistant secretary-treasurer when appointed by the executive committee